 Conclusion

-To fully understand the skill and accuracy required to reach this milestone, one must have a clear understanding of what is an eagle in golf in golf means.
+To fully understand the skill and accuracy required to reach this milestone, one must have a clear understanding of what is eagle in golf means.
 A unique and remarkable achievement is to score an eagle, which is to finish a hole in two strokes under par.
 A golfer’s confidence is bolstered, and it also helps them score higher, make more memorable shots, and improve their mental game.
 Other incredible feats on the golfing course include a hole-in-one, a condor, and an albatross which show the level of mastery required to succeed in this game.

 FAQ's